Web Developer Interview Questions and Answers

 Q. Explain Front-End Development and Backend Development.

 A. Front-end and backed are two main components of every website.
-Front-end covers everything you see on the website including but not limited to website layout, sidebar, slider, navigation, footer, etc.
+The front-end covers everything you see on the website including but not limited to website layout, sidebar, slider, navigation, footer, etc.

 Backed development, on the other hand, is the main coding area with the use of programming language and database.